niccholaspage/nicholasnassar.com/README.md

 Personal website to show job experience, skills and projects, as well as a cool blog.

-Created using Typescript, Astro, and Tailwind CSS.
+Created using Astro, Solid, Tailwind CSS, and TypeScript.

 ## 🧞 Commands